 - Our staff and volunteers will be more representative of the communities we live and work in.

 - We will support a wider range of people by taking action to become more accessible and relevant to different communities.

 - We will appeal to a wide range of supporters who are representative of the communities we live and work in.

 - We will collaborate with and advocate for the needs of a diverse range of communities who need our support the most.

 We’ve created a two-year EDI plan to work towards these goals.

 Our plan to achieve these goals will be a living piece of work, with all members of the Samaritans family encouraged to be involved in suggesting new ideas and guiding the nature and pace of implementation.
 Everyone has a role to play.

-We commit to sharing the key headlines from our plan so far in the next couple of months to increase our accountability and transparency and we are in the process of developing measurement for EDI across our organisation to ensure the greatest sustainability and impact.
+We have launched our two year EDI plan, and are committed to accountability and transparency.
+We are in the process of developing measurement for EDI across our organisation to ensure the greatest sustainability and impact.

 If you have any questions or feedback about Equity, Diversity and Inclusion at Samaritans, please contact us at [email protected]